Okay, so you want to play some Steam games on your new Chromebook.

 However, if you’re planning to play all the latest and newest games, forget it.
 It’s not going to work your laptop no matter what because they simply don’t have the power to run demanding games on ultra settings.
 Most models only have 2-4GB of RAM and about 16-32GB of storage with an Intel Celeron Dual Core processor and Intel HD graphics.

-The main bottleneck is the integrated graphics card- also know as the coprocessor.
+The main bottleneck is the integrated graphics card- also known as the coprocessor.
 Intel HD graphics aren’t bad and can handle some of the newer games with ease, which is surprising.
 But it’s still not a dedicated card and therefore will slow down the performance of the computer.

 So, depending on what you’re looking to play, you’ll have to see if the game is runnable by your Chromebook.
 Check out the game’s recommended and minimum system requirement on its store page and see if your particular laptop fulfills them.